US Wound Care Management Devices Market Size and Share

 US Wound Care Management Devices Market Analysis by Mordor Intelligence

-The United States wound care management devices market grew to USD 7.59 billion in 2025 and is forecast to reach USD 9.93 billion by 2030, registering a 5.52% CAGR.
+The US wound care management devices market grew to USD 7.59 billion in 2025 and is forecast to reach USD 9.93 billion by 2030, registering a 5.52% CAGR.
 Demand momentum reflects the convergence of an aging population, higher diabetes prevalence, and post-pandemic recovery in surgical volumes.
 Home-based treatment adoption, reimbursement incentives for telehealth visits, and payer scrutiny of avoidable readmissions are reshaping procurement decisions.
 Leading manufacturers are accelerating digital integration—remote monitoring, predictive analytics, and smart dressings—to align with value-based care targets.
 In parallel, consolidation among suppliers is unlocking scale advantages in sourcing, clinical education, and bundled product offerings.

 Key Report Takeaways